 The size and the sound that is produced by the kitten is similar to that produced by prey.
 They are both small in size and also produce high pitched sounds and make fast movements that are similar to that of prey.

-These characteristics trigger tomcats to their hunting instincts and they end up eating the kittens just the same way they would treat prey.
+These characteristics trigger a tomcat’s hunting instincts and they end up eating the kittens just the same way they would treat prey.

 At what age are kittens safe from tomcats?

-Your Kittens are safe from the above killing situations by father cat and kittens once they gain weight up to 2 pounds at least that usually happens when a kitten completes 8 to 12 weeks after the birth.
+Your Kittens are safe from the above situations once they gain weight up to 2 pounds or when a kitten is 8 to 12 weeks after the birth.